 Cleaning: who cleans your place and what does it cost?

-In contrast, vacation rentals often do charge a cleaning fee to clean and prepare the house for each stay, and this fee generally runs between $50 to $100, depending on the size of the rental and (sometimes) the number in your party.
-In most vacation rentals on the island, this fee includes the cost of fresh linens and towels, paper products, simply toiletries and sometimes complimentary items such as coffee, tea, or fresh fruit.
+In contrast, vacation rentals often do charge a cleaning fee to clean and prepare the house for each stay, and this fee generally runs between $75 to $150, depending on the size of the rental and (sometimes) the number in your party.
+In most vacation rentals on the island, this fee includes the cost of fresh linens and towels, paper products, simple toiletries and sometimes complimentary items such as coffee, tea, or fresh fruit.

 Resorts in Hawaii